Mr Omar Tillo

-Leg thread veins also known as spider veins are blood vessels at the surface of the skin that looks like a multitude of pink-purple lines.
+Leg thread veins, also known as spider veins, are blood vessels at the surface of the skin that look like a multitude of pink-purple lines.
 The veins are not damaged or broken but simply enlarged.
 Most of the people get thread veins due to getting old.
 Removing them has visible aesthetic benefits and if untreated it will eventually result in their enlargement and number increasing.

 It is highly required to make the difference between thread veins and varicose veins.
 Thread veins are under the skin and do not present any kind of swelling.
 Varicose veins represent enlarged veins that pop up under the skin and they often occur in legs and feet area.
 The treatment for such vein enlargement is different.
 If you are not sure what the issue with the veins is, it is better to consult a doctor’s opinion just to make sure you are interested in the right procedure.

 Leg thread veins are removed with a procedure known as injection sclerotherapy.

 You will be an eligible candidate for leg thread veins if you have spider veins which you are wishing to remove.

 Centre for Surgery only offers this procedure to those who are 18 years or older.

 You will be unable to have this procedure if you are currently pregnant.
 You may not be eligible if you have had previous problems with blood clots.

 Prior to undergoing surgery, your surgeon will assess your leg thread veins to see if you are eligible for injection sclerotherapy.